 General guidelines about the best time for hip replacement surgery are:-

 Hip replacement surgery is probably the most effective surgery available.
 In a 2009 study carried out by the Office of Health Economics 91% of patients reported an improvement in their condition following surgery.
 With continuing work on the quality of hip implants it shouldn't be too long before a life time hip will be available for all.

-We carried out a brief survey of hip replacement patients after they had recovered from their surgery.
-The questions focused on whether they felt they should have had surgery earlier.
+We carried out a brief survey of hip replacement patients after they had recovered from their surgery focusing on whether they thought they had chosen the best time for hip replacement surgery.

 33% of patients from the USA believed they should have had the surgery earlier, compared with just 1% from the UK.

 Learn more about: